GeorgeDaoud3/SOFE3980U-Lab4/README.md

     ```
     These commands will create a service account, grant it three roles, and generate a JSON key file in the home directory.
 2. Download the **service_account.json** file from the home directory of the GCP console to your computer.
-3. Print the GCP project name, copy and save it.
+3. Print the GCP project name, copy it, and save it.
     ``` cmd
     echo $GOOGLE_CLOUD_PROJECT
     ```
-4. Navigate to the **Artifact Registry**, copy the full path of the reposaitory created before, and save it.
+4. Navigate to the **Artifact Registry**, copy the full path of the repository created before, and save it.
 5. Navigate to the **Clusters** in **Kubernetes Engine**, copy the cluster Name and location, and save them.

 ### 3. Save the Important Information in Jenkins